 Social media is full of professionally taken photographs, beaming smiles and perfect lives.
 Of course, we all know that this is NOT real life.
 Yes, I often post staged photos, but I always try and mix it up with real life photos to give a healthy balance.
 Sometimes I find the lack of authenticity on social media too overwhelming and I find myself looking for more genuine accounts to follow.

 I think that 2019 will be the year that more people will start to recognise these ‘perfect’ accounts for what they really are, merely an imagined ‘fairy tale’ life that does not exist.
 In these difficult times in the UK, more of us are looking for an authentic life, one full of care and support for our fellow human beings.
 I worry that this ‘perfect life’ we see on social media is hiding the truth about the world.
 Mental health is still a major issue as we battle to make it less of a stigma.
 Surely creating these perfect lives on social media means those suffering with mental health feel even more isolated and inadequate?
 I worry that the younger generation who are easily influenced by social media could potentially be affected in a negative way.
+Therefore it is vital that bloggers remain authentic at all times.

 As bloggers we all have a responsibility to be authentic and genuine and not to mislead people in any way, regardless of how fat the potential cheque is.
 In the last few months I have turned down more opportunities than I accepted, as I felt that I could not represent the brand in a fair and honest way.
 Basically if I did not believe in the product /service enough, then how could I write about it in an honest and genuine way?